AbidinoNurkhiansyah/AbidinoNurkhiansyah/README.md

 ## My name is Abidino Nurkhiansyah.

 <p>
+  I'm from Indonesia, and I'm an active Informatics student at
+  <a href="https://horizon.ac.id/id/" target="_blank">Horizon University Indonesia</a>
-  I'm from Indonesia, and I'm An active Informatics student at Horizon University Indonesia with a strong focus on cross-platform mobile app development using Flutter for approximately one year.
+  with a strong focus on cross-platform mobile app development using Flutter for approximately one year.
   Possesses a solid understanding of UI/UX design principles and experience in building responsive and user-friendly applications.
 </p>

 ## Tech Stack